meganz/MEGAchat/CodeSafetyGuidline.md

+# C/C++ Code safety guideline #
-# This guide describes the code safery principles that were and *must* be followed in the Karere C++ code #
+This guide describes the code safery principles that were and *must* be followed in the Karere C++ code

 These principles are not about code readability, but to minimize bugs, memory leaks, crashes and provide good self-diagnostics with minimum effort on the programmer's side.
 Following these principles should greatly increase passive code safety.